 Today, we’re talking about the main PC parts and their function.
-We’re going to list major components found in every PC, and explain what it does.
+We’re going to list major components found in every PC and explain what it does.
 We also have a ton of comparisons between PC parts and the human body.
 After all, our bodies are biological machines.
-They’re made of many parts that need to work together in order for the whole machine to function, just like computers.
+They’re made of many parts that need to work together for the whole machine to function, just like computers.
 Anyway, let’s start with the CPU.

 The CPU is a chip made of large processing cores, which are responsible for most tasks.
 All CPUs also include cache memory, a certain number of fast PCIe lanes, and RAM controllers.
-Some CPU dies can also include integrated GPU chips, viewed as standalone entities even when sharing the same die with the CPU.
+Some CPU dies can also have integrated GPU chips, viewed as standalone entities even when sharing the same die with the CPU.
 You can find CPUs in most electronic devices.
 If a device can process code and run software, it has a CPU.

 Disregarding the power supply, the PC needs a GPU for sending the video signal to the monitor.
 CPU also needs RAM to keep the apps open and functional.
-It also needs storage to access and open the said programs, to open files, install new programs and games, and boot up the operating system.
+It also needs storage to access and open the said programs, open files, install new programs and games, and boot up the operating system.
 It can also do assignments reserved for the GPU, such as playing videos, but not as efficiently as the GPU.
 Finally, a CPU needs some form of cooling to keep its operating temperature in check.

 Graphics Card (GPU)

 The graphics card or GPU (short for graphic processing unit) is responsible for all things visual.
-It plays videos, runs video games, but is also used for tasks that, in the past, were reserved for the CPU.
-Stuff like video encoding, rendering, photo editing, etc. The GPU is very similar to our brain’s visual cortex.
+It plays videos, runs video games but is also used for tasks that, in the past, were reserved for the CPU—stuff like video encoding, rendering, photo editing, etc. The GPU is very similar to our brain’s visual cortex.

-Unlike the CPU, each GPU consists out of a bunch of small cores (CUDA cores in Nvidia GPUs, stream processors in AMD GPUs) grouped in larger entities (streaming multiprocessors in Nvidia GPUs) that work in parallel to create the said visuals.
-In the past these cores were highly specialized for graphics-related tasks.
-But these days you can use GPU cores for other purposes.
+Unlike the CPU, each GPU consists of a bunch of small cores (CUDA cores in Nvidia GPUs, stream processors in AMD GPUs) grouped in larger entities (streaming multiprocessors in Nvidia GPUs) that work in parallel to create the said visuals.
+In the past, these cores were highly specialized for graphics-related tasks.
+But these days, you can use GPU cores for other purposes.
 For instance, for rendering, video encoding, file compression, encryption, etc. CUDA cores found in Nvidia GPUs are also used for machine learning and complex simulations.
 Finally, let’s not forget about crypto mining.

 Each GPU includes other cores, such as the TMUs (texture mapping units) used for applying textures to models, and ROPs (render output units), used for antialiasing and rasterization.
-In recent years, Nvidia graphics cards also include RT cores used for real-time ray tracing, and tensor cores used for various AI-related purposes.
+In recent years, Nvidia graphics cards also include RT cores for real-time ray tracing and tensor cores for various AI-related purposes.
 The most popular usage of Tensor cores at the moment is for Nvidia’s machine learning DLSS technology.

 The motherboard is similar to our peripheral neural system.
 It connects the brains of the computer (CPU and GPU) with the rest of the system.
-But the motherboard also connects the CPU and the GPU, meaning that it plays the role of the white brain matter; thick tissue made of axons (nerve fibers) that connect nerve cells in the brain.
+But the motherboard also connects the CPU and the GPU, meaning that it plays the role of the white brain matter, thick tissue made of axons (nerve fibers) that connect nerve cells in the brain.
 Nerve fibers, in this instance, are the super-fast PCIe lanes.
 There are three main motherboard form factors: ATX, ITX, and mATX.
 The first one is by far the most popular.

-If your PC doesn’t have enough computer memory, it can feel slow and it could take some time for it to responds to controls.
+If your PC doesn’t have enough computer memory, it can feel slow and it could take some time to respond to controls.
 It’s because the system cannot keep all temporary data in RAM at once, forcing it to flush chunks of data not currently in use and send new bits to the memory.
 This makes the PC slow because it takes time to flush information from RAM and replace it.

 In other words, make sure you have enough memory for your specific needs.
 For gaming, 16GB of RAM is still a sweet spot.
 For professional use, more memory equals better performance.
-That said, you can have too much memory so make try not to go overboard relative to your needs and workflow.
+That said, you can have too much memory, so try not to go overboard relative to your needs and workflow.